Genji Guide “mi o stetemo myo-ri wa stezu.”

 - +Synergies and Matchups

 Given this combination of traits, Genji should be played almost exclusively as a flanking, backstabbing, and ambushing hero.
-Your goal as Genji is to get behind enemy lines, burst down vulnerable targets (snipers, support heroes, Bastion), and get out before you can be damaged.
+Your goal as Genji is to get behind enemy lines, burst damage vulnerable targets (snipers, support heroes, Bastion), and get out before you can be damaged.
 A good Genji will be relentless: constantly harassing the enemy team's backline, forcing enemies to "look for the ninja," while the rest of Genji's team plows over frustrated opponents.

 - Superb duelist